EuroProofNet/europroofnet.github.io/_pages/symposium/food.md

 - [Cafétéria Eiffel](https://www.crous-versailles.fr/restaurant/cafeteria-eiffel-2/), 8:00-17:00, 8 rue Joliot Curie 91190 Gif-sur-Yvette, 1000 m (14 minutes)

 - [Cafétéria L’Amphi](https://www.crous-versailles.fr/restaurant/cafeteria-lamphi-2/), 8:00-16:00, Bâtiment 332, 91440 Bures-sur-Yvette, 1700 m (25 minutes)

+**Options at 1500 m (20 minutes) on Mail Pierre Potier at Gif-sur-Yvette:**

+- Supermarket Intermarché Express Gif-sur-Yvette, open every day from 8:30 to 20:00, but on Sunday from 9:30 to 12:45.

+- Bakery/Sandwich Boulangerie OCT Tradition, open Monday to Saturday from 7:00 to 19:30

+- Yucai Sushi, open every day from 11:00 to 14:30 (except Sunday), and from 18:00 to 22:00.

+- La Maison du Tacos, open every day from 11:30 to 14:30 (except Sunday), and from 18:00 to 22:30.

+- FO Pizza au feu de bois, open every day from 11:00 to 15:00 (except Sunday), and from 18:00 to 22:30.

+**Other option at 950 m (13 minutes):**

+- [Campanile](https://paris-saclay.campanile.com/fr-fr/#Restauration), 9 Ter Rue Joliot Curie 91192 Gif Sur Yvette, 950 m (13 minutes), restaurant open Monday to Thursday from 19:00 to 22:00, breakfast every day from 6:00 to 9:00 (7:00 to 10:00 on week-end), bar open every day from 11:00 to 23:00